-The Money Advice Service has welcomed the appointment of former FSA chief executive Hector Sants to run the government’s new financial guidance body.
+The Money Advice Service has welcomed the appointment of former FSA chief executive Hector Sants to run the government’s new Single Financial Guidance Body.

 Sants left the regulator before it became the FCA in 2013, and has taken on roles with Barclays, management consultancy Oliver Wyman and debt charity StepChange since then.